alangunning/doc-ai-analysis-starter/docs/content/scripts-and-prompts.md

 Override the model with `--model` or `VALIDATE_MODEL`.

 Behind the scenes the script uploads both files using `client.files.create` and invokes `client.responses.create` with `input_file` attachments.
+GitHub Models lack a file API, so the command automatically targets OpenAI's `https://api.openai.com/v1` endpoint and uses the `OPENAI_API_KEY` token.
 This avoids token‑overflow issues on long documents.
-To reduce cost you can point `--model` to a smaller option like `openai/gpt-4o-mini`, or split the source into chunks and validate them separately.
+To reduce cost you can point `--model` to a smaller option like `gpt-4o-mini`, or split the source into chunks and validate them separately.

 ```mermaid
 sequenceDiagram